 Go ahead and read it now, I don’t mind waiting…

 This is a topic that has been on my mind as well.
-In the runner’s groups and forums, I see the advice, “you have to push through the pain.”
+In the runner’s groups and forums, I see the advice, “pushing through the pain is what you have to do.”
 Usually it’s offered haphazardly by “experienced” barefoot runners to novice barefoot runners.
 This kind of thinking comes from a particular couple of ideas.
 First, that when transitioning to barefoot/minimalist running you will experience pain, and second, that the only way to get beyond the pain is to push through it.
 “No pain, No gain.”

 I consider this advice to be not only irresponsible, but dangerous for most people.
-Doubly dangerous since the majority of those who offer the advice have very little experience in coaching.
+Doubly dangerous since the majority of those who offer the advice have very little experience in coaching much less in working directly with people with injury.
 Triply dangerous because they’re often strangers on the internet, where trustworthiness and background info are superficial at best.

 I agree with everything Jason says.
 But I think he is speaking to a very specific segment of the running population.
 For the most part, his audience is made up of people who are already in good to excellent physical condition and injury free.
 However, many of the people transitioning to a barefoot/minimalist lifestyle are doing so because they have been dealing with chronic issues of pain and injury.
 And they are searching for the cure to their woes.

 I grew up as a competitive athlete and I am all too familiar with the sayings.
-“No Pain, No Gain!” and “You have to push through the pain.”
+“No Pain, No Gain!” and “pushing through the pain is good.”
 One of my favorites comes from my best friend, an ex-Navy SEAL, “Pain is just weakness leaving the body.”
 My guess is that the last one would resonate well with Jason Robillard, being an ultra marathoner.

-As a personal trainer and coach, I’ve even used these same phrases to motivate clients to push themselves just a little harder.
-But over the years my practice has deepened and grown, and I see more and more clients with issues of chronic pain and injury.
+In the past, as a personal trainer and coach, I’ve even used these same phrases to motivate clients to push themselves just a little harder.
+But now that my work has shifted into movement therapy, my practice has deepened and grown, and I see more and more clients with issues of chronic pain and injury.
 Many of my clients come to me over-trained and in pain because they spend the majority of their training time “pushing through the pain.”
 In light of this, the “idea” that I have makes me think of this in an entirely different way.